mathwhiz1212/daplie-tools/README.md

 daplie devices:token --device 'rpi2'
 ```

-Now schedule `cron` to run `curl` with the url+token every 10 minutes or so.
+Now schedule `cron` with a script to check your ip address every 5 minutes or so
+and then run `curl` with the url+token if the ip has changed.

-Note: (A more conservitive `devices:update` method will be implemented soon)
+Note: (A more comprehensive `devices:update` method will be implemented soon)

 ## Why do we require a credit card?